25 Best Things to Do in Fairbanks, AK

-Fairbanks is not your typical holiday destination.
-This picturesque town in Alaska lets travelers enjoy many unique things not normally found in tourist hotspots.
+This picturesque city in Alaska lets travelers enjoy many unique things not typically found in tourist hotspots.

 You can feast your eyes on endless hours of scenic beauty with exquisite natural landscapes.

 It is under the Auroral Oval, a zone in the northern sky that sees intense Aurora activity.

-Fairbanks is also situated far away from the coast and the rainfall here is also pretty scanty.
+Fairbanks is also situated far away from the coast, and the rainfall here is also pretty scanty.

-You can never have enough of this delightful preparation from the Chef’s personal recipe collection!
+You can never have enough of this delightful preparation from Chef’s recipe collection!